-Dante’s View and Furnace creek are around 25 miles apart, So instead of going to furnace creek and come back all the way, we head directly to Dante’s viewpoint.
-I have shared google maps to explain you the sequence of places.
+Dante’s View and Furnace creek are around 25 miles apart, So instead of going to furnace creek and coming back all the way, we head directly to Dante’s viewpoint.
+I have shared google maps to explain to you the sequence of places.

-This is the highest viewpoint in Death Valley park.
-You can take a glance look of the Bad water basin and Devil’s Golf course from around 5000 feet.
-They have dedicated parking area and you can walk around and enjoy the 360-degree view of a park.
-There is little hiking overall 1 mile in two different directions but it’s steep, so be careful while roaming around.
+This is the highest viewpoint in Death Valley National Park.
+You can look at the Bad water basin and Devil’s Golf course from around 5000 feet.
+They have a dedicated parking area, and you can walk around and enjoy the 360-degree view of a park.
+There is little hiking overall 1 mile in two different directions, but it’s steep, so be careful while roaming around.

 Twenty Mule Team Canyon

-It is unpaved one-way loop drive around 3 miles.
+It is an unpaved one-way loop drive of around 3 miles.
 It is accessible to vehicles other than buses and RV’s.
-If you want to have some off road adventure then this is the perfect drive for you.
+If you want to have some off-road adventure, then this is the perfect drive for you.
 You can view canyons right from your drive seat and capture amazing shots.

-This is next stop right after Twenty team mule Canyon and most famous among visitors.
-You can get to see the canyon and get down to near once from this point.
-They have made the paved road to walk up to the point and you can view from different angles.
+This is the next stop right after Twenty team mule Canyon and is the most famous among visitors.
+You can see the canyon and get down to near once from this point.
+They have made the paved road to walk up to the point, and you can view it from different angles.

 Furnace creek center

-At Furnace creek, you will find visitor Center, Gas Station, Campground and hotel as well.
+At Furnace Creek, you will find a visitor Center, Gas Station, Campground, and hotel.
 You have to buy Pass for the park from the visitor center.
-The park ranger also helps to learn about the park and answer all your questions.
+The park ranger also helps to learn about the park and answers all your questions.
 They also have 20 mins long movie in which it explains about the park.
-Don’t forget to check out museum Exhibit.
+Don’t forget to check out the museum Exhibit.

 Devil’s Golf Course

 Don’t ever miss this point.
 This is my favorite spot by name.
-This area of rock salt has eroded by rain and the wind and made golf ball size holes.
-The holes are made such a way that only devils could play golf on such rough links.
-I think words are not enough to explain but the picture speaks it all.
+This area of rock salt has been eroded by rain and the wind and made golf ball size holes.
+The holes are made in such a way that only devils could play golf on such rough links.
+I think words are not enough to explain, but the picture speaks it all.

 Bad water basin

 The Bad Water Basin is the lowest point in North America.
 It is a surreal landscape of vast Salt Flats.
 The Bad Water Basin is around 280 feet below sea level.
-You will be able to see Sea level marker on the rock.
-We did around 0.7-mile hiking and explore the salt flats.
-Its overall 1-mile hike on the flat surface and accessible by wheelchair as well.
+You will be able to see the Sea level marker on the rock.
+We did around 0.7-mile hiking and explored the salt flats.
+It’s an overall 1-mile hike on the flat surface and accessible by wheelchair.

-Name itself suggests what to expect from this drive.
-The Artist’s drive is one way around 10-mile loop surrounded by canyons.
+The name itself suggests what to expect from this drive.
+The Artist’s drive is one way around a 10-mile loop surrounded by canyons.
 There are two spots for hiking and photography.
-The Artist’s Palette is an area on the face of the Black Mountains noted for a variety of rock colors.
+The Artist’s Palette is an area on the face of the Black Mountains, noted for various rock colors.
 All these colors are caused due to the oxidation of different metals.
-You will able to see pink, red, green and brown colors of rocks.
-It literally looks like the painting.
-This drive can take 30 mins to 3-4 hours totally depends on you.
-We stop by at two points for photos and enjoyed the view which overall took 45 mins but we didn’t do hiking.
+You will be able to see the pink, red, green, and brown colors of rocks.
+It looks like the painting.
+This drive can take 30 mins to 3-4 hours, depending on you.
+We stopped at two points for photos and enjoyed the view, which took 45 mins, but we didn’t go hiking.

 Mesquite flat dunes

-The Mesquite flat dunes are the picture perfect place and easiest to visit in the national park.
+The Mesquite flat dunes are picture-perfect and the easiest to visit in the national park.
 It is located in Death Valley near Stovepipe Wells Village.
 It is easily accessible from Hwy 190.
-If you are driving from Furnace Creek Center to Stovepipe Wells Village you will see dunes on your right side.
+If you are driving from the Furnace Creek Center to Stovepipe Wells Village, you will see dunes on your right side.
 There is a small parking lot where you can park.
 It’s a great place to spend an hour.
 It looks beautiful during sunset.
 We reach here before sunset and walk on the dunes.
-It’s such a great moment to enjoy watching sun slipping through the sand.
+It’s such a great moment to enjoy watching the sun slipping through the sand.

 Stovepipe wells village

-After Furnace creek, Stovepipe village has a gas station, general store and restaurant.
-If you are planning to stay overnight in Death valley park then stovepipe wells village is the good place to choose.
-It also offers Rv park and camping facilities.
-It is a western style rustic village and gives the real feel of the west world.
-In Death Valley, only Furnace creek and Stovepipe wells have a gas station.
-Hence, It’s advisable to keep your gas tank full whenever you get the chance.
+After Furnace creek, Stovepipe village has a gas station, general store, and restaurant.
+If you plan to stay overnight in Death Valley Park, stovepipe wells village is an excellent place to choose.
+It also offers an Rv park and camping facilities.
+It is a western-style rustic village and gives the natural feel of the west world.
+In Death Valley, only Furnace Creek and Stovepipe wells have a gas station.
+Hence, keeping your gas tank full whenever you get the chance is advisable.